joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 **Total Years of Ownership** - For how many years do you want to own your car after purchase

-**Fuel Price** - The cost per liter of fuel at the pipe (be it cost per Kwh for BEV or cost per liter for HEV)
+**Fuel Price** - The cost per liter of fuel at the pipe (be it cost per kWh for BEV or cost per liter for HEV)

 **Fuel Price Appreciation Percentage** - By how much factor does the Fuel price appreciates YoY (Year over Year)

-**Liters per 100 KM** - How many liters for HEV or how many Kwh for BEV is required to cover 100 KM
+**Liters per 100 KM** - How many liters for HEV or how much kWh for BEV is required to cover 100 KM

 **Total KM over a year** - Total KM that will be driven over a year